ministryofjustice/hmpps-learner-records-api/README.md

 Reach out to the development team if you don't have this.
 Once downloaded, add the `WebServiceClientCert.pfx` to the project root directory.

-Uncomment these two lines in the Dockerfile when running locally:
+Uncomment this line in the Dockerfile when running locally:
 ```
 COPY WebServiceClientCert.pfx /app/WebServiceClientCert.pfx
-RUN ls -la /app/WebServiceClientCert.pfx
 ```

 ### Starting the service